875keshav/Design-and-Implementation-of-UART-communication-protocol-/README.md

 Universal asynchronous receiver transmitter (UART) is an asynchronous serial communication protocol that transmits the data serially between two devices.
 It is a two wire communication protocols in which one wire is used for transmitting the data while, the second wire is used for reception of data.

 ## Objective
-•	To design UART communication protocol using Verilog.
+•To design UART communication protocol using Verilog.

-•	To implement and verify UART protocol using FPGA board.
+•To implement and verify UART protocol using FPGA board.

 ## Skillset additionally required to solve/address the problem
-●	Verilog HDL.
+●Verilog HDL.
-●	Understanding of communication protocols.
+●Understanding of communication protocols.
-●	Knowledge of working on the FPGA board.
+●Knowledge of working on the FPGA board.

 ## Block schematic
 UART protocol consists of mainly three components, Transmitter, Receiver, and a Baud rate generator.
 The transmitter takes the data parallelly form the source device and transmits it serially one bit at a time, similarly the receiver receives the data serially one bit at a time and gives all the data parallelly to the destination device.